juanpallotta/LPP/README.md

     ./lidarAnalysis_PDL1 ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.nc ../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf

 The configuration file (in this case, `../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf`) could be the same file used in module L0, or use another one.
+The only important thing here is the variables included in the file passed as thrid argument.

-The sample files included in this repository uses one file for L0, and another for modules L1 and L2.
-The only important here is that the variables
+The sample files included in this repository uses one file for `lidarAnalysis_PDL0`, and another for modules `lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`.

-An example of a configuration file and its variables for L1 retrieval could be:
+An example of a configuration file and its variables for L1 data level retrieval could be:

 ```bash
 # BASIC LIDAR PARAMETERS

 # BACKGROUND CORRECTION METHOD = FIT/MEAN